benfertig/timestamper/MAC_RUN_AND_BUILD_FROM_SOURCE.md

 ```
 conda activate
 ```
-Once you have typed the above command, ensure that your *Terminal* command prefix reads "(base)".
-It may be the case that you will only need to type the above command once.
-You will know this is the case if any subsequent *Terminal* windows you open automatically contain "(base)" in their command prefix.
-Unfortunately, it may be that "(base)" does not appear in your *Terminal* command prefix whenever you open a new *Terminal* window, in which case you will need to retype the above command in every new *Terminal* window you open (until, at the very least, you have finished following along with this README, and even then, ensuring that "(base)" appears in your *Terminal* command prefix is really only necessary when you plan on entering a command that starts with "conda", "pip" or "python").<br />
+While following along with the rest of this guide, you should **ALWAYS** make sure that you can see the text "(base)" in your *Terminal* command prefix before typing any *conda*/*pip*/*python* commands.
+If you do not see "(base)", then you should be able to see it once you enter the above command.<br />

 ## Run from source on Mac
 ### Install Tkmacosx